colinmeinke/wilderness-core/README.md

 })
 ```

-Additionally, playback options can be passed as the last argument
-of the timeline function.

 ### Frame

-A *Frame* is an array of shapes at a point on a *Timeline*.
+A *Frame* is an array of shapes at a specific point in time.
 A
 *Frame* is created by passing a *Timeline* to the frame function.

 ```js